junaid18183/microservice-ci-cd-demo-using-gitops/README.md

 get the ingress URL for the ArgoCD
 ```
 kubectl get ing -n argocd argocd-server
 NAME            CLASS    HOSTS               ADDRESS         PORTS   AGE
-argocd-server   <none>   argocd.192.168.0.108.nip.io   192.168.0.108   80      20m
+argocd-server   <none>   argocd.ijuned.com   192.168.0.107   80      2s
 ```

-Make sure to update the ingress created by above and change it with your LoadBalancer IP.
-Or the real domain instead of `nip.io`
+Make sure to update the ingress created by above kustmization with your required domain.
+Also in my case I will create a host entry for

-Access the URL argocd.192.168.0.108.nip.io in your Browser.
+Access the URL argocd.192.168.0.108.nip.io in your Browser. ( It  will take some time for all pods to be up and argoCD UI to be functional.)

 To get the `admin` password you can use below command